 That charity is good has been known since ancient times.
 When you give, it clears away the blocks for receiving.

 It is also good for the giver because it gives him a sense of well being.
 As per the saying – As you sow, so you reap – whatever you give out, comes back to you multiplied.
 Thus it is said that if you desire more money, then give away some first.
-So, charity is good from a business point also.
+So, charity rocks from a business point also.

 There’s a popular song from the 1966 Hindi film ‘Dus Lakh’ (One Million), which when translated into English, goes something like this:

 If you pay heed to the needs of the poor,

 The Lord will pay heed to your needs;